suit-wg/architecture/draft-ietf-suit-architecture.md

 Furthermore, the following abbreviations are used in this document:

+* Microcontroller: A microcontroller (MCU for microcontroller unit) is a compact integrated circuit designed for use in embedded systems.
-* Microcontroller (MCU for microcontroller unit) is a small computer on a single integrated circuit, which is often used for mass volumne IoT devices.
+A typical microcontroller includes a processor, memory (RAM and flash), input/output (I/O) ports and other features connected via some bus on a single chip.
+The term 'system on chip (SoC)' is often used for these types of devices.

 * System on Chip (SoC) is an integrated circuit that integrates all components of a computer, such as CPU, memory, input/output ports,